-These banana chocolate energy balls are very easy to make with few healthy, wholesome pantry ingredients.
+These banana chocolate energy balls are very easy to make with a few healthy, wholesome pantry ingredients.
 All you need to make banana energy bites are:

-- Ripe banana – peel, mash the bananas and measure the amount called by the recipe.
+- Ripe banana – peel, mash the bananas, and measure the amount called by the recipe.
 Not all the bananas have the same size, so to avoid a too wet or too dry batter, it’s better to measure the amount of mashed banana before adding to the recipe.

 - Old-fashioned rolled oats – we used gluten-free certified oats.

 - Flaxseed meal – this adds healthy omega 3 to your banana energy balls.